-1) Split your clothes into batches, start with one and put them all on your bed with the hangers on.
-FOCUS – you might find other things in your wardrobe on your journey, but for now, your focus are on the clothes.
+1) Split your clothes into batches, start with one and put them all on your bed with the hangers still on.
+FOCUS – you might find other things in your wardrobe on your journey, but for now, your focus is on the clothes.
 Getting sidetracked means that you may be sleeping in a bed full of hangers that night!

 2) Consider a piece, one by one and be REALISTIC about whether you will wear it again.
 Do the TRIAL AND ERROR TEST with yourself, friends and family: Wear once and check your own and the reactions from your surroundings to help you make the decision on whether to keep or throw.

 3) Look at all your options on where to pass on your clothes – the bin should not one of them.
-Make PILES or bags for the different items and PLAN on when to dispose it.
+Make PILES or bags for the different items and PLAN on when to dispose of it.

 Now, the tricky part of the decluttering is what you base your decisions on and why one item deserves a space when one doesn’t.
 Here are 10 pieces of advice that will help you on your journey.